What Are Solid Waste “Franchise Fees,” And Are They Assessed by The District?

 - Which authorizes GIDs “to contract (aka franchise)…for the collection and disposal of garbage and refuse from within the district.”

-- See ¶2.1 at page 5 of the current solid waste franchise agreement with Waste-Management.
+- See ¶2.1 at page 5 of the current solid waste franchise agreement with Waste-Management which grants our collector the exclusive privilege.

-- See ¶2.2 at page 5 of the current solid waste franchise agreement with Waste-Management; NRS 318.170(1)(b) – “the Board may…compel all owners of inhabited property in the district to use the district’s system for the collection and disposal of…garbage and other refuse.”
+- See ¶2.2 at page 5 of the current solid waste franchise agreement with Waste-Management; NRS 318.170(1)(b) which instructs “the Board may…compel all owners of inhabited property in the district to use the district’s system for the collection and disposal of…garbage and other refuse;” and, ¶3.1 of Ordinance No. 1 which instructs “garbage and other rubbish collection service…shall be mandatory for all owners, occupants, or persons in possession, charge, or control of all places and premises in the District where garbage and other rubbish is created, accumulated, or produced.”

 - See Whiston v.
 McDonald, 85 Nev.
 508, 458 P.2d 107 (1969).